People's Mojahedin Organization of Iran: 2003 French arrests

 In June 2003, French police raided the MEK's properties, including its base in Auvers-sur-Oise, under the orders of anti-terrorist magistrate Jean-Louis Bruguière, after suspicions that it was trying to shift its base of operations there.
 160 suspected MEK members were then arrested, including Maryam Rajavi and her brother Saleh Rajavi.
 After questioning, most of those detained were released, but 24 members, including Maryam Rajavi, were kept in detention.

 In response, 40 supporters began hunger strikes to protest the arrests, and 10 members including Neda Hassani, immolated themselves in various European capitals.
 French Interior Minister Nicolas Sarkozy declared that the MEK "recently wanted to make France its support base, notably after the intervention in Iraq", while Pierre de Bousquet de Florian, head of France's domestic intelligence service, claimed that the group was "transforming its Val d'Oise centre [near Paris] [...] into an international terrorist base".
 Police found $1.3 million in $100 bills in cash in their offices.

 U.S. Senator Sam Brownback, a Republican from Kansas and chairman of the Foreign Relations subcommittee on South Asia, then accused the French of doing "the Iranian government's dirty work".
-Along with other members of Congress, he wrote a letter of protest to President Jacques Chirac, while longtime MEK supporters such as Sheila Jackson Lee, a Democrat from Texas, criticized Maryam Radjavi's arrest.
+Along with other members of Congress, he wrote a letter of protest to President Jacques Chirac, while longtime MEK supporters such as Sheila Jackson Lee, a Democrat from Texas, criticised Maryam Radjavi's arrest.

 A court later found that there were no grounds for terrorism or terrorism-related finance charges.
 In 2014, prosecuting judges also dropped all charges of money laundering and fraud.